 In the context of COVID-19, domestic militaries have served as first responders.
 As countries' own national civilian public health capacities were quickly overwhelmed by the pandemic, operational military support was redirected toward logistical and medical support as part of the COVID-19 response.
 Additionally, defense industries and science capabilities typically reserved for domestic national security priorities were redirected toward surveillance, research, and production of personal protective equipment (PPE).
 A fair amount of policy attention has been directed toward international armed forces operating amidst humanitarian crises.
 However, public health emergencies have not been linked to this field of analysis and thinking.
 Moreover, the complicated dynamics of health and humanitarian responders engaging with domestic militaries has been under-examined as well.
 In this sense, the COVID-19 response-and other types of largescale public health emergencies more broadly-falls within a nexus between two crucial gaps in research, as well as policy analysis and thinking, the first being largescale health emergencies as a distinct type of response context in which civilian and military responders interact, the second being how civilian responders can shield themselves from politicization while engaging, coordinating, and collaborating with domestic (as opposed to international) military actors.
-As this article later explains, the COVID-19 response have been, or in the future likely will be, deployed internationally in the context of other types of humanitarian responders such as natural disasters.
-The same holds true for certain civilian responders who have worked domestically on the COVID-19 response, Hence, there is discernible value in analytical cross-pollination between, on the one hand, the broader field of humanitarian-military relations, and on the other hand, the CMID-19 response at play during largescale public health the responders.
+As this article later explains, the COVID-19 response reflects many of the same dynamics discernible in the field of humanitarian-military relations.
+Conversely, the COVID-19 response yields lessons from which the broader field of humanitarian-military relations can learn.
+Moreover, many of the very same military actors deployed domestically during the COVID-19 response have been, or in the future likely will be, deployed internationally in the context of other types of humanitarian responses, such as natural disasters.
+The same holds true for certain civilian responders who have worked domestically on the COVID-19 respons